GreenInfo-Network/nyc-crash-mapper-etl-script/README.md

 ## Running via a Heroku Scheduler

-To run on Heroku, fill in the values and send them to Heroku via:
+To run on Heroku, fill in the values and send them to Heroku via commands such as these.
+Include all of the variables in that environment variable list described above.

 ```
 heroku git:remote -a nyc-crash-mapper-etl